Please screenshot this page and send it to info@mim-essay.com

 Is the Program Worth the Cost?
 (ROI Snapshot)

-The Columbia MBA offers strong ROI because graduates earn high salaries, get jobs at top global companies, and join a powerful alumni network.
+The Columbia MBA offers a strong ROI because graduates earn high salaries, get jobs at top global companies, and join a powerful alumni network.
 Even though the program is expensive, students often recover their costs quickly through jobs in consulting, finance, technology, and leadership roles..

 Columbia MBA vs Alternatives

-Program
+MBA Program

-Best For
+Best Known For

 Columbia MBA

-INSEAD MBA
+Harvard MBA

 Wharton MBA